stayregular/kirby-plugin-podcast/README.md

 -Drag all the files into your Kirby installation.
 Or do a git clone if you're feeling fancy.

+### To Enable Podcasts
+-In the `/content/` folder of Kirby, create a folder called `podcasts` and put in a blank file called podcasts.txt.
+-Inside `/content/podcasts/`, create a folder called `your-podcast-name`. (for each new podcast show, add another folder)

+### To Enable the Podcast Feed
+-In the `/content/` folder of Kirby, create a folder called `feed` -In the `/content/feed/` folder of Kirby, create a folder called `your-podcast-name` (must match slug of podcast folder) -Put in a blank file called feedpodcast.txt.
+-Done!

-## How to Use
+## How to Add Podcasts

+-Create a blank txt file inside `/content/podcasts/your-podcast-name/20170830-sample-podcast-title/` called `podcast.txt`

+OR

-Using Kirby Panel: Navigate to the Podcast page, navigate to the year, add a page with the template Podcast.
+Using Kirby Panel: Navigate to the Podcast page, navigate to the specific Podcast Show page, then add a new page with the template Podcast.

-Otherwise: Create some text files using the YML as a base.

 ## Thanks to